jiggneshhgohel/hello-world-imba/tutorial_readme.md

     "start:dev": "webpack-dev-server --content-base dist --content-base src/css"
   },
 ```

+**_Note: Refer https://stackoverflow.com/a/54492872/936494 regarding from CLI how multiple directories can be specified for `--content-base` argument)_**

 Now stop and restart the server.
 This time when you start the server you should see logs like following: